“Knowledge speaks, but wisdom listens,” said the legend that was Jimi Hendrix. Sadly, he didn’t live to a ripe old age – but today’s workforce is.

 To create this, HR and People teams should actively look at their talent pipelines and consider the balance when hiring younger and older workers, as well as rewarding teams and departments for working collaboratively rather that the traditional focus of rewarding the individual only.

-Today’s workforce need to be more collaborative, agile and flexible in order to meet market demands, recruit and retain high caliber talent.
+Today’s workforce need to be more collaborative, agile and flexible in order to meet market demands, recruit and retain high calibre talent.

 If you want the best, then you need to obtain it from a wide multigenerational pool.